 Impairment of pump function can be broken down in broad terms into either systolic or diastolic dysfunction.
-Heart failure can be mainly left or right sided, with left sided heart failure often leading to elevated pulmonary resistance and right sided overload, showing signs of right sided heart failure.
-We will predominantly be discussing left-sided dysfunction, but the principles remain the same.
-This type of heart failure is initiated by a haemodynamic abnormality, resulting in ventricular remodelling – this in turn leads to further haemodynamic changes, reflecting a progressive disease (Johnson, 2014).
+Heart failure can be mainly left or right sided, with left sided heart failure often leading to elevated pulmonary resistance and right sided overload, showing signs of right-sided heart failure.
+We will predominantly discuss left-sided dysfunction, but the principles remain the same.
+This type of heart failure is initiated by a haemodynamic abnormality, resulting in ventricular remodelling.
+This in turn leads to further haemodynamic changes, reflecting a progressive disease (Johnson, 2014).
 Acute decompensation will often occur as a result of increased stress on an already dysfunctional system.

 Systolic dysfunction is central in heart failure with reduced ejection fraction (HFrEF) and occurs as a result of decreased myocardial performance as a pump.
 At this end of the clinical spectrum, the ventricle is unable to expel sufficient volume leading to inadequate cardiac output and increased preload, which may be a result of a dilated and inefficient ventricle.
 Cardiomyopathy, valvular dysfunction, and ischaemic heart disease are the most common causes leading to HFrEF.
 Over time, structural changes occur and the ventricle becomes dilated, with eccentric remodelling of the heart (Komamura, 2013; Tania & Frantz, 2016).
 Mitral regurgitation is a frequent additional mechanical problem, often forgotten or neglected.
 It is dynamic and worsens with volume overload and increased filling pressure.